Winter Haven Car Accidents

 Florida has long been known as one of the most dangerous states in America for drivers.
 The state is home to some of the most dangerous freeways in America and, with more than 16 million drivers, is prone to be the center of collisions.
 Winter Haven, although distant from the congested roads of Orlando, Jacksonville, and other populous cities, plays host to its share of accidents.
 Polk County saw over 4,000 vehicular crashes and 30 fatalities in this year alone.
-Drivers oftentimes are unable to bear the heavy expenses they have to pay in order to move on from an accident.
-Whether it’s medical bills, lost wages, or paying for property damage, the burdens can amount to tens of thousands of dollars.
+Drivers oftentimes are unable to bear the heavy expenses they have to pay in order to move on from a wreck.
+Whether it's medical bills, lost wages, or paying for property damage, the burdens can amount to tens of thousands of dollars.

 While Florida Law requires that drivers have a minimum of $10,000 in PIP insurance, PIP often caps medical expenses at $2,500 – unless the owner of the insurance has an “Emergency Medical Condition,” which only counts medical conditions that require immediate treatment or those that can cause the victim to die.
 In the majority of cases, a victim may not suffer such a condition, but instead face chronic injuries or emotional and mental health trauma.
-That’s where an experienced car accident attorney can help.

 Proving Liability in a Car Accident